jryzkns/IsSheMadAtMe/README.md

 ## Features
 - Simple to understand neural network with two hidden layers with all the nodes you need
 - Output is a simple value between 0 and 1, very easy to interpret :satisfied:
-- Input nodes are specified by you (the user!), put in as many modalities as you can possibly find for your situation
+- Input nodes are specified by you (the user!), put in as many modalities as you can possibly find for your situation for more accurate results!

 ## Dependencies
-- Pytorch
+- Pytorch :fire:
-- Python 3
+- Python 3 :snake:
-- A girlfriend
+- A girlfriend :revolving_hearts:

 ## Sample Usage
 ```